 Barney, who looked like a scolded puppy, was patiently waiting to be released.
 He was and sat.
 The man apologized for jumping to conclusions and the crowd slowly dispersed, mumbling and laughing.

 It took a minute or two for Barney and Betty to regain their composure, but only after checking cautiously about for the menacing culprit.
 Barney straightened himself and Betty perused her purse in search of feminine trinkets to freshen-up with.
-They managed, after an awkward moment, to exchange glances once again.
+They managed, after an awkward moment, to exchange glances.

 Betty checked the sore spot on her head a few times with the tips of her fingers and winced twice.
 "I figured that much out.
 I guess I owe you an apology for kicking you when you were only trying to help."

 They exchanged apologies, checking again occasionally for the beetle.
-After a while, they were back to their normal selves and normal conversation but not before chuckling about the whole thing.
+After a while, they were back to their normal selves and normal conversation.

 "...so the University has courses at night and that is why I am taking them," she said.
 "That way I can work and go to school at the same time."